Molecular MedicineTranslational control of cell cycle and differentiation

 The primary interest of our group has been to understand the molecular mechanisms that dictate alternative 3’ UTR formation and the temporal and spatial translational control of specific mRNAs during cell cycle progression and chromosome segregation, senescence and related pathologies.
 Cell cycle progression is programmed, at least in part, by stored silent mRNAs.
 These mRNAs are not translated en masse at any one time, or even at any one place; rather, their translation is specifically regulated by sequences located at their 3´-untranslated regions (3´-UTRs) and their binding proteins.

-Our work focuses on three main lines of research:
+Our work focuses on four main lines of research:

 First, to elucidate the mechanisms underlying the translational control by cytoplasmic polyadenylation cis-acting elements and trans-acting factors: